-Due to the lack of equipment and training, some medical techniques in Cameroon can be 10 years behind North American practices.
-Both older and newer books and textbooks are needed (e.g. anatomy books are always useful).
+Due to the lack of equipment and training, some medical techniques in Cameroon can be years behind North American practices.
+Books and textbooks published within the past 5 years are needed, and anatomy books published in the past 10 years are useful.
 If you have contacts in the medical publishing field or with medical libraries, please contact the NAB Field Director in Cameroon to inquire as to which books are most needed.